overture-stack/docs/website/guides/03-Workshop/01-Architecture.md

 These extensions are beyond the scope of this workshop but represent the natural next steps for teams that need structured data submission workflows, file management, or multi-service integration.

-#### Conversational Data Discovery _(coming soon)_
+#### Conversational Data Discovery _(Active development 2026-2028)_

-Because Arranger exposes a live, structured description of your data including field names, types, value distributions, and schema, it is a natural foundation for AI-assisted discovery.
-Our team is building a **[Conversational Data Discovery (CDD)](https://www.alliancecan.ca/en/latest/news/the-alliance-invests-in-transforming-research-software-to-accelerate-discovery)** platform that will connect self-hosted language models to Arranger datasets via the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), through a research built host application.
-This will allow researchers to query and analyse data in plain language through a research-first host application.
+Structuring data through a search API like Arranger makes it **machine-accessible in a way that modern AI tooling can reason over**.
+Arranger exposes a live, structured description of your data, including field names, types, value distributions, and schema, making it a natural foundation for AI-assisted discovery.
+Our team is building a **[Conversational Data Discovery (CDD)](https://www.alliancecan.ca/en/latest/news/the-alliance-invests-in-transforming-research-software-to-accelerate-discovery)** platform that wraps self-hosted language models around Arranger-indexed datasets, allowing researchers to query and analyse data in plain language rather than constructing filters manually.

+The platform connects to Arranger via the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) and is designed around four core principles: data minimisation by default, no action without explicit researcher consent, sandboxed code execution, and fully reproducible sessions.
+Because research data is often sensitive, the platform runs on sovereign infrastructure rather than routing queries through commercial AI providers.

 ![CDD Conceptual Mock](/img/CDD.png)